Vizier-Platform/vizier/README.md

 Initialize project:

 - `vizier init`
-- `vizier deploy`
+- `vizier deploy` (optional)
-  (Skip if you wish to immediately set up a domain, without first testing your deployment.)

 Set up domain:

 - `vizier domain-setup`
   Provisions a TLS certificate and instructs you to create a DNS record for it.
 - `vizier deploy`
-  Updates the stack to use the certificate, and instructs you to create a DNS record pointing your domain at the Cloudfront domain.
+  This is mandatory after domain setup, even if you are using Vizier's GitHub actions for automated redeployment.
+It updates your resources to use the certificate created in the prior step, and instructs you to create a DNS record pointing your domain at the Cloudfront domain.

 #### Removing a Custom Domain